Guide

 What a yupoo search is usually asking for

-The yupoo modifier often appears when visitors want a more reference-led way of judging what to open next.
+The yupoo modifier often appears when you want a more reference-led way of judging what to open next.
 That does not mean every page needs to become a gallery.
 It means the page should reduce uncertainty and improve the next step.

 Best next click